South Africa travel guide

 Hiking and walking

-To stay safe whilst hiking, South African National Parks advise that you:
+To stay safe while hiking, South African National Parks (SANParks) advise you:

-• hike in groups of 4 or more
+- not hike alone – go in groups of 4 or more if possible

-• stick to busy marked trails on popular days (such as weekends)
+- stay on busy, marked trails on popular days such as weekends

-• carry water, food and bring a fully charged phone
+- carry water, food and a fully charged phone

-• dress appropriately and be prepared for changes in weather
+- dress appropriately and prepare for weather changes

 Kruger National Park

-After a violent attack that killed a tourist, South Africa National Parks (SANParks) advise against using the Numbi gate entrance to Kruger National Park.
+After a violent attack killed a tourist in the Kruger National Park, SANParks advise against using the Numbi gate.
 There have been protests and violent incidents on the R538 road leading to the gate.

-Follow SANParks advice on using alternative entrances.
 If you stay outside the park, contact your lodge in advance to find out if any disruptions will affect your trip.
-Get up-to-date SANParks news on the park website.
+See SANParks news.

 Beach conditions and local safety measures vary.
 Every year, many people drown due to strong sea currents.
-You should ask for a life-jacket if you decide to participate in water sports.
+Ask for a life jacket if you participate in water sports.

-On beaches where there is no equipment or warning signs, speak to local people who know the conditions.
+On beaches with no equipment or warning signs, speak to local people who know the conditions.
 If in doubt, do not enter the water.

 In an emergency, call: